The Best Carbs for Family Energy (And What to Avoid)

 We make sure to include vegetables and leafy greens in every meal.
 They support digestion, overall well-being, and help keep energy levels steady.
 Vegetables are rich in vitamins, minerals, fiber, and antioxidants, and should be consumed at least 2–3 cups per day.

-Bottom line: Build meals around whole carbohydrates and include vegetables daily.
+Bottom line: Build meals around whole carbohydrates, include vegetables daily — and favor resistant starch whenever you can.

 Fiber for Digestion, Fullness, and Stable Energy